FreyGeospatial/freygeospatial.github.io/_posts/2025-01-04-Style-Guides-and-Coding-Standards.md

 On a team though, it can be hard to enforce contributor IDE settings.
 A CI/CD rule to check that code is styled according to team guidelines is a necessary second-check.

 To properly test that this next piece works as expected, make sure to set the `formatOnSave` from the previous step to `false`.
-Then, put two Python files in your project directory (the root is fine- just keep it out of the `.github` folder).
+Then, put two Python files in your project directory (a `src` subdirectory is fine, as is the root- just keep it out of the `.github` folder).
 Keep one properly formatted, and the second improperly formatted.
 You can use these basic examples:

+##### no_issues.py
 ```python
 # Properly formatted python code:
 x = {"hello": "world"}
 ```

+##### lint_this.py
 ```python
 # Improperly formatted python code, with added whitespace before the ending curly brace
 x = {"hello": "world" }